 In the event someone has infringed a copyright you own, you must satisfy two elements to maintain a lawsuit for copyright infringement.
 First and foremost, you must prove that you own a valid copyright.
 In the United States, a copyright arises upon creation; it is not necessary to register the work in question for the copyright to exist.
 As such, you will own a valid copyright merely by creating the work in question.
 This does not mean, however, that registration should be considered either unimportant or inconsequential.
 On the contrary, copyright registration has a number of benefits, including the right to seek statutory damages and attorney’s fees in the event of an infringement.

 The second requirement of a copyright infringement claim is proof that the copyrighted work has been copied.
 This sounds obvious but can often be difficult to establish.
-In those situations, the copyright holder may provide evidence to infer that the copyrighted work was copied, such as if the alleged infringer had access to the copyrighted work and produced a very similar work.
+Copyright Infringement Attorneys in VA at MartinWren, P.C. can help you gather evidence to infer that the copyrighted work was copied, such as if the alleged infringer had access to the copyrighted work and produced a very similar work.

 Copyright holders must be vigilant in ensuring their copyrights are not violated given the speed and ease at which material can be copied and pasted on the Web.
 When copyrighted material is infringed on the internet, the copyright holder must follow the provisions of the DMCA.

-If you or your business has been victimized by copyright infringement, contact the experienced Virginia Copyright Infringement Attorneys at MartinWren, P.C. at (434) 817-3100.
 We can help stop the infringement and protect your rights.
-The Virginia Intellectual Property Attorneys at MartinWren, P.C. have the legal experience and technical knowledge to protect your intellectual property and will zealously represent you by providing cost-effective and practical solutions to the infringement of your copyright.
+Our legal team has the legal experience and technical knowledge to protect your intellectual property and will zealously represent you by providing cost-effective and practical solutions to the infringement of your copyright.
+If you or your business has been victimized by copyright infringement, contact our Virginia Copyright Infringement Attorneys at MartinWren, P.C. at (434) 817-3100 immediately.